tomaltarek/Programming-Notes/Distributing your code.md

 The client will create his own source file, to refer your library he has to include the header file on his source file.

+## Conclusion: ##

+In this note , I have shown how to distribute your code in binary format.
+This is one of the ways.
+You can sell your code in the form of .dll file also.
+In case of Java , you can simply distribute the .class file (remember, class file is made of java bytecode, therefore non-human-readable.
+Or you can make a jar file and sell it to your clients.
+There are many more ways you can distribute your codes.
+Keep in mind , give the binaries, not the source files.

 *@tomal tarek, Feb 8, 2019, তমাল তারেক, ৮/২/২০১৯*